 By the time of the 1971-80 survey published in Philp (1982), much of the breadth of this distribution had been lost (although the north west Kent heaths and commons were largely outside the scope of that work, lying in tetrads given in Philp (2010), from which the 1991-2005 distribution map is taken (with kind permission of the late Eric Philp and the Kent Field Club).
-The 2010-18 distribution map already reflects substantially the earlier recorded distribution and, although showing monad records, actually covers 22 tetrads in comparison with 12 in Philp (2010), so the decline indicated after 1971-80 is not supported by recent records.
-The continued presence of the species on east Kent downland (the Temple Ewell area) has now been recognised (given in
+The 2010-19 distribution map reflects the earlier recorded distribution and, although showing monad records, actually covers 22 tetrads (37 monads) in comparison with 12 in Philp (2010), so the decline indicated after 1971-80 is not supported by recent survey.
+The continued presence of the species on east Kent downland (the Temple Ewell area) has now been recognised (given in Philp, 1982, but not in Philp, 2010).